kotools/types/documentation/dependencies.md

-# Dependency compatibility
+# 📦 Dependency compatibility

 This file documents the compatibility of Kotools Types with its dependencies: the [Kotlin] language and the [kotlinx.serialization] library.

 ## Kotlin

-Here's the compatibility of this project with [Kotlin]:
+Here's the compatibility of this project with [Kotlin], including its embedded version and its language version for source compatibility:

 | Kotools Types version | Embedded Kotlin version | Kotlin Language version |
 |-----------------------|-------------------------|-------------------------|